carly1900/matryoshkryption/solve/solve.md

-# Matryoshkryption - Solving process
+# Matryoshkryption - Write-up

 ## First Part

+### Challenge Statement
+Wow!
+I heard about that conf from 31C3 on file formats tweaks and the result is pretty impressive.

+Will you find what is hidden inside that matryoshka?

+### Solving Process
 * Decompress `matryoshkryption.tar.gz`
 * One gets a (malformed) png file (thereafter referred to as `png_file`)